Sonic Waveform Data

 LOWER DIPOLE MODE: measures shear wave slowness using firings of the lower dipole transmitter.

 Acoustic data are recorded in DLIS format.
-Each of the eight waveforms geerally consists of 512 samples, each recorded every 10 (monopole P&S) and 40 microsec (dipolemodes), at depth intervals of 15.24 cm (6 inches).The original waveforms in DLIS format are first loaded on a virtual PC machine using Schlumberger's Techlog log analysis package.
+Each of the eight waveforms generally consists of 512 samples, each recorded every 10 (monopole P&S) and 40 microsec (dipolemodes), at depth intervals of 15.24 cm (6 inches).The original waveforms in DLIS format are first loaded on a virtual PC machine using Schlumberger's Techlog log analysis package.
 The packed waveform data files are run through a module that applies a gain correction.
 After they are exported from Techlog in LAS format, they are converted into binary and GIF format (images) using in-house software.

 Number of columns: 4097